 VA Expedited Claim Process:

-If a veteran is diagnosed terminally ill for a diagnosis code/illness (ie Pancreatic Cancer) and the veteran files a claim for the diagnosis code/illness prior to passing, time is of the essence to say the least.
+If a veteran is diagnosed terminally ill for a VA Diagnosis Code/Issue (ie Pancreatic Cancer) and the veteran files a claim for the VA Diagnosis Code/Issue prior to passing, time is of the essence to say the least.
 Given the current time frame for a standard claim to be processed is 5-8 months, if the veteran is given say a 2-4 month life expectancy due to the terminal illness, this is obviously shorter than the 5-8 month standard claim processing time.
-To expedite this process, the VA allows for the veteran to fill out VA Form 20-10207 (ie Priority Processing Request) to expedite the claim.
+To expedite this process, the VA allows for the veteran to fill out VA Form 20-10207 (Priority Processing Request) to expedite the claim.

 The following depicts the expedited process:

-1) Again, file the initial claim for the diagnosis code/illness (ie Pancreatic Cancer in this case)
+1) Again, file the initial claim for the VA Diagnosis Code/Issue (ie Pancreatic Cancer in this case)

-2) Veteran fills out VA Form 20-10207 and uploads it to the veteran's va.gov profile
+2) Veteran fills out VA Form 20-10207 (Priority Processing Request) and uploads it to the veteran's va.gov profile

 b) Call the VA Claims number at 800-827-1000 and inform the claims representative you uploaded the form